 Overview

-IJCNLP-AACL 2025 invites proposals for tutorials in all areas of natural language processing, computational linguistics, and related fields of interest to our communities.
-We especially encourage submissions from early-career researchers to share their expertise and contribute to knowledge dissemination.
+IJCNLP-AACL 2025 invites proposals for tutorials to be held in conjunction with the conference.
+We welcome proposals in all areas of natural language processing and computational linguistics, as well as in related non-CL/non-NLP areas of interest to our communities.

 Important Dates